 This recipe is very versatile, it can be used for stained glass cookies or are perfect on their own!
 My mom and I used to make this recipe in different Chanukah themed shapes for the holiday.
 Sometimes we would dress them up with sprinkles before baking, but most of the time we would leave them au natural and they were fantastic.
 Now I like to get a little more fancy with my Chanukah cookies, but that’s just me.

 This recipe can also be used to make cookie pops!
 Just place a paper lollipop stick under each cookie before baking and the cookie will bake right onto the stick.
 Then decorate as you please!
+Note: this recipe yields a puffy cookie that may spread.
+Reduce the baking powder to 1 1/2 tsp. for a flatter less spread cookie.

 - 1 cup vegetable shortening